 With both our kids along for the ride, the next year we enjoyed spending time with friends in beautiful Hawaii in the winter as well as touring Canada and the USA for a good portion of the warmer months.

 We eventually settled back in Spain for a month in the alluring white city of Nerja (close to Malaga) and slowly toured the southern Andalusia region.
 After that we were up for excitement and jumped on a half dozen buses, boats and taxis and made our way across the Straits of Gibraltar to the African city of Tangiers in Morocco.
-From there we took an overnight train to Marrakesh where we spent a few weeks riding camels, checking out the immense souks and medinas, and enjoying some amazing riads all while experiencing daily life in North Africa.
+From there we took an overnight train to Marrakesh where we spent a few weeks riding camels in the Sahara, checking out the immense souks and medinas, and enjoying some amazing riads all while experiencing daily life in North Africa.

 Next on our list was getting back to Europe and eventually wrestling with monkeys in Gibraltar.
 From there we headed north to visit old friends in Torrevieja and eventually flew out of Valencia into Italy.
 Unfortunately our time in Italy was short (don’t worry we’re going back) but we had some lovely meals before flying off to Greece and spent a few weeks checking out the Greek Islands.
 From the island of Kos we made our way to Turkey.